 A: There’s been no indication from the DOL other than what was referenced in their news release issued April 4, 2017, which outlined they intend to complete their review required by President Trump and have a decision by January 1, 2018.
 Retirement accounts are increasingly scrutinized by regulators.

-CCLS helps firms navigate these emerging rules and regulations, identify associated risks and devise a customized action plan for compliance program needs.
-If you have questions or would like to learn more about designing a compliance program for servicing retirement accounts and senior investors, please contact us at (619) 278-0020 or email us at firstname.lastname@example.org.
-Thank you.
+Core Compliance helps firms navigate these emerging rules and regulations, identify associated risks and devise a customized action plan for compliance program needs.
+If you have questions or would like to learn more about designing a compliance program for servicing retirement accounts and senior investors, please contact us at (619) 278-0020 to schedule a consultation.